Gingercapo/Diamond_dataset/README.md

 # Diamond_dataset
-Information on the Diamond Dataset In this lesson, you'll be working with a dataset regarding the prices and attributes of approximately 54,000 round-cut diamonds.
-You'll go through the steps of an explanatory data visualization, systematically starting from univariate visualizations, moving through bivariate visualizations, and finally multivariate visualizations.
-Finally, you'll work on polishing up selected plots from the analysis so that their main points can be clearly conveyed to others.
+**Information on the Diamond Dataset In this Project, I will be working with a dataset regarding the prices and attributes of approximately 54,000 round-cut diamonds.
+I go through the steps of an explanatory data visualization, systematically starting from univariate visualizations, moving through bivariate visualizations, and finally multivariate visualizations.
+Finally, I will work on polishing up selected plots from the analysis so that their main points can be clearly conveyed to others.

-''' You can find a copy of the dataset in the Resources tab of the classroom; it will automatically be available to you in the workspaces of this lesson.
-The dataset consists of almost 54,000 rows and 10 columns:'''
+''' You can find a copy of the dataset in the above folder;  The dataset consists of almost 54,000 rows and 10 columns:'''

 - price: Price in dollars.
 Data were collected in 2008.
 - carat: Diamond weight.